Hudson Wasp: 1955

 For 1955, the Wasp became a product of the newly formed American Motors Corporation (AMC).
 Following the end of 1954 model year production, Hudson's Detroit manufacturing facility was closed, and assembly of Hudson models was shifted to Nash's factory in Kenosha, Wisconsin.
-All Hudsons would be based on the senior Nash models, but would have exclusive Hudson styling.

-After Hudson's 1954 merger with Nash, the 1955 Hudsons were built on the unitized Nash platforms.
-To differentiate the two models, the 1955 Hornet was built on the 1955 Nash Ambassador platform and offered with the as well as the Hornet 308 CID I6 engine, as well as a detuned 320 CID V8 engine supplied by Packard.
-On the other hand, the 1955 Hudson Wasp was built on the Nash Statesman platform and included Hudson's 202 CID I6 engine previously used in the Hudson Jet compact sedan and the Hudson Italia.
-The 202 CID was available with twin H-Power rated at 120 hp.
+The new Hudsons by AMC were introduced at the Chicago Auto Show in February 1955.
+The cars were now based on the unitized "senior" Nash platforms, but featured exclusive Hudson styling.
+However, they no longer had the Hudson's characteristic "step-down" design and wide stance.
+Two Hudson models were produced for 1955.
+The larger Hornet, built on the 1955 Nash Ambassador platform, with the Hornet 308 CID I6 engine, or an optional smaller-displacement 320 CID version of Packard's V8.

+The lower-line Wasp model shared the 114.3 in wheelbase of the Nash Statesman platform and was available as a four-door sedan or a two-door "Hollywood" hardtop.
+Included was Hudson's 202 CID I6 engine, previously used in the Jet compact sedan, as well as the limited-production Hudson Italia.
+This engine was available with "H-Power" dual-carburetors producing 120 hp.
+The Wasp was available in standard, Super Wasp, and Custom versions.
+At mid-year, the Wasp platform was used for the "Hornet Special" model featuring Hornet trim and interiors as well as AMC's new 250 CID 190 hp V8 engine.

-The 1955 Hudsons used Nash's long travel coil spring suspension, integrated and advanced Heating and ventilation system, and were offered with air conditioning and reclining seats.
-Although comfortable, the Nash-based Hudsons were no longer competitive on the race tracks they dominated from 1952 through 1954.
+The 1955 Hudsons used Nash's long-travel coil-spring suspension, an integrated and advanced heating and ventilation system, and were available with optional air conditioning and reclining seats.
+However, Hudson's dual braking system, which included a mechanical backup in case of a hydraulic failure, was continued.

+The Nash-based Hudsons were focused on comfort and were no longer competitive on the race tracks they dominated from 1952 through 1954.

-Hudson Wasp sales dropped to 7,191 units for the year as traditional Hudson buyers left the marque, viewing the cars as less than the legendary Hudsons of the past.
+Hudson Wasp sales dropped to 7,191 units for the year.
+Traditional Hudson buyers left the marque, viewing the cars as inferior to past models.